broadinstitute/gatk/README.md

 ## <a name="running">Running GATK4</a>

 * The standard way to run GATK4 tools is via the **`gatk`** wrapper script located in the root directory of a clone of this repository.
-    * Requires Python 2.6 or greater (this includes Python 3.x)
+    * Requires Python 3.6 or greater
     * You need to have built the GATK as described in the [Building GATK4](#building) section above before running this script.
     * There are several ways `gatk` can be run:
         * Directly from the root of your git clone after building